mrdipeshashah/Big-Query-Google-Analytics-Master-Audit/README.md

 The key Watch-Outs:

 1. The most critical step is having Google Analytics connected to Big Query, the 101-GA-Audit is using the default schema in Big Query + purchase event which will need to be setup in Google Tag Manager to provide the insights
 2. It's important to have the right architecture setup.
 The above shared GitHub GTM link helps with the architecture if a deeper aduit of events etc is needed
+3. The Big Query code - 101-GA-Audit is the one that should be connected to the dashboard
+4. The Big Query code - 101-GA-Audit-withnodatedimensions is the same as 101-GA-Audit but without the date breakdown if a deeper dive is required without dates
+5. The Big Query code - 101-GA-Audit-DuplicateTransactions
+6. The Big Query code
-3. The Big Query code - purchase-event-tracking is used on the 7 day and yesterday scorecards + transaction ID health table
+7. The Big Query code - purchase-event-tracking is used on the 7 day and yesterday scorecards + transaction ID health table
-4. The Big Query code - all-events-tracking is used on the event health trend chart + purchase event health v baseline + event volume by journey stage + event audit log
+8. The Big Query code - all-events-tracking is used on the event health trend chart + purchase event health v baseline + event volume by journey stage + event audit log
-5. The Trans ID Fill in the scorecard is SUM(is_id_populated)/SUM(is_purchase) and it needs to be using - purchase-event-tracking
+9. The Trans ID Fill in the scorecard is SUM(is_id_populated)/SUM(is_purchase) and it needs to be using - purchase-event-tracking
-6. The Trans ID Status which is the dropdown for the Trans ID Health table using the below following which is created as a calculated file in purchase-event-tracking.
+10. The Trans ID Status which is the dropdown for the Trans ID Health table using the below following which is created as a calculated file in purchase-event-tracking.
 Add Field > Add Calcularted Field

   CASE
   WHEN is_id_populated = 1 THEN "✅ ID Populated"